 - Divide the dough into four even pieces and flatten each piece into an evenly round disk.
 Wrap in plastic wrap and refrigerate at least 1 hour or until cold.

-- Roll the third and fourth dough pieces out large enough to cover the tops but don't cover them yet.
+- Roll out the third and fourth dough pieces large enough to cover the tops but don't cover them yet.
 Wrap them back up with plastic wrap then place those and the ramekins back in the refrigerator while you make the filling.

-- Preheat oven to 425F.
+- Preheat the oven to 425F.

 - Stir in the flour and salt to make a roux (paste), then slowly whisk in the broth.